Cast Steel Production: Properties and Composition

 - Annealing: Heating steel castings to a specific temperature, holding for a specific period of time, and then slowly cooling.

-- Normalizing: Similar to annealing, but steel castings are cooled in open air, sometimes with fans.
+- Normalizing: Similar to annealing, steel castings are cooled in the open air, sometimes with fans.
 This helps the castings to achieve higher strengths.

 - Quenching: Similar to normalizing, but cooling takes place at a much more rapid pace using forced air.
 Water or oils are used as the quench medium.

 - Tempering (or stress relieving): Technique used to relieve internal stresses from within castings.
-These stresses can appear from the casting process, or during strengthening or hardening heat treatments such as normalizing or quenching.
-Stress relieving involves heating the castings to a temperature well below the annealing temperature, holding it at that temperature, and then slow cooling.
+These stresses can appear during the casting process, or during strengthening or hardening heat treatments such as normalizing or quenching.
+Stress relieving involves heating the castings to a temperature well below the annealing temperature, holding it at that temperature, and then slowing cooling.

 Cast steel inspection

 Steel castings are often subject to inspections to verify specific physical properties such as dimensional accuracy, cast surface finish condition, and internal soundness.
 In addition, the chemical composition must also be inspected.
 Chemical composition is dramatically affected by minor alloying elements added to the material.
 Cast steel alloys are susceptible to variations in their chemical composition, so chemical analyses are required to verify the exact chemical composition prior to casting.
 A small sample of molten metal is poured into a mold and analyzed.